freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 -------------------

 A behavior used to model a property that can have a ranged set of integer values.
-For example, from zero to hundred.
-For example the volume property of a TV object.
+For example, from zero to hundred or the volume property of a TV object.

 +---------------+---------------------------+---------------------------------------------------------------------------+------------+
 | Field         | Values                    | Description                                                               | Required   |